 Major misconduct like gross negligence, theft, assault, and sexual harassment are serious offenses and are the most common causes of termination of employment.

-An employer’s responsibility is to ensure that the employees are properly trained.
+An employer’s responsibility is to ensure that your employees are properly trained.
 Disciplinary action aims to correct unacceptable or inappropriate behavior, not punish the employee.

 For employee disciplinary action to be effective, it’s vital that both parties understand why this action is being taken and what the outcome will be if things don’t improve.